 Ankle Hem Lines

 Another trend that’s notoriously opposite of its previous year’s counterpart is the dropping hemline.
 From once we skirted down the street holding our hands to our backs and our purses to our fronts to prevent the inevitable gust of autumn wind that lifted our itty-bitty skirts to flash passers-by now is no more- or so they claim.
-Ankle hems have been on the rise as many option for more, shall we say- smarter autumn attire, in clothes that cover-up.
+Ankle hems have been on the rise as many options for more, shall we say- smarter autumn attire, in clothes that cover-up.
 As students, the trend of low hems are ideal to fight that frigid cold taking the north but are not as versatile to convert that day dress to night.
 You win some you lose some.

 Can you have too much floral?
 Apparently not this season as many Fashion Week displayed bountiful amounts of the flowery fabric.
 While the pattern may appear synonymous with the gloriously warm summer months feeling already so far out of reach, it appears unlike the flowers falling from the trees floral isn’t going anywhere.
 However you feel about them, floral is becoming more and more a style akin to everyone’s taste and less feminine than once thought of, so why not rock the look this season with a pair of warm thermal boots and your now necessary oversized bag.